Demystifying Audio Formats: What Format Should You Record In?

 These audio formats compress digital audio data, but are known to eliminate certain information and frequencies to reduce the file size.
 Lossy compressed audio formats causes degradation in audio quality.
 The difference in audio quality can be large or small, depending upon how much data has been removed.

 Also, each subsequent processing or re encoding will result in more quality loss.
 The classic example of lossy compression is MP3.

 Which recording Format is the best for me?

 To choose the best recording format, we need to understand 2 more terms, Sampling and bit rate.

 Digital audio has two primary qualities that compose the way the audio is described. – sampling rate and bit rate.

 When you are recording audio digitally, the device (say, your computer) receives the audio signal, by breaking it up into “snapshots” or samples.

 In recording technology, the number of samples received per second is called the sampling rate.
-The concept is comparable to a digital movie camera that records a number of image frames per second and plays it back as a continuous moving image.
+The camera that records a number of image frames per second and plays it back as a continuous moving image.

 Similarly, you listen to uninterrupted audio playback.
 Sampling rate is measured in hertz and represents the sound frequency range.

 The higher the sampling rate, the greater is the audio quality and ensures greater precision in your high notes and low notes.